What Is 25/30 As A Percent

 Before we tackle the specific problem of converting 25/30 to a percentage, let's establish a clear understanding of what fractions and percentages represent.

 A percentage is a way of expressing a fraction or a ratio as a proportion of 100.
 The term "percent" literally means "out of 100" ( per centum in Latin).
 Percentages are often denoted using the symbol "%".
-For instance, 50% means 50 out of 100, or 50/100.
+Here's a good example: 50% means 50 out of 100, or 50/100.

 Method 1: Converting the Fraction to a Decimal, Then to a Percentage